REAL-TIME POSITIONING VS. MAP DATABASE

 Make a bad choice—hurt yourself or someone else—and it’s never an acceptable excuse to say, “But Tarot made me do it.”

-We are wise fools in wanting answers, but that wisdom becomes genuine foolishness if we become slaves to whatever Tarot says, or we never do anything unless and until we first consult Tarot.
 I readily admit that there was a phase in my relationship with Tarot when I fell for this.
 I would consult the cards for everything.
 Whether I should wear that red tie or this blue one.
 Matters large and small.
 What I discovered is that the cards stopped speaking to me.
 My spiritual GPS system stopped working.
 I realized that Tarot works best when consulted only when absolutely necessary, for the big issues.

 If you ever encounter a Tarot reader who tries to groom you into a codependent relationship with the cards–-so that you don’t do anything unless you first get your cards read—run!
 Run away!
 That Tarot reader has violated Tarot ethics.
 They should be charged for malpractice.